nvmwill/nexmo-developer/_documentation/en/video/guides/experience_composer.md

 <!-- OPT-TODO: ### Experience Composer Broadcast

-With the Vonage Video [live streaming broadcast feature](/guides/broadcast/live-streaming/), you can broadcast an Vonage Video session to an HLS or RTMP stream.
+With the Vonage Video [live streaming broadcast feature](/guides/broadcast/live-streaming/), you can broadcast a Vonage Video session to an HLS or RTMP stream.
 However, the video layout for a live streaming broadcast is limited to supported [video layout options](/guides/archive-broadcast-layout).

 You can use Experience Composer to use your site's *actual* layout for the broadcast layout: